When does a physical system compute?: Conclusion

 The implications of this formalism go wider even than this.
 The framework shows the interaction of physical objects and the representations that we give them, in science, technology, and computing.
 By formalising this relationship, we now have a precise language in which to describe and understand how logical, mathematical, and computational structures interface with the physical objects of the world around us.
 This is the language of computing as standing on the boundaries between the physical theories of the underlying objects and interactions used, the technology that comes from engineering systems, and the mathematics and logic of the abstract computation.
 The study of physical computing has its own unique representation of physical systems and processes, and now has the foundational formalism in which to describe and determine its own domain, and its relation to the physics, chemistry, and biology of physical systems.
 Computer science takes its place as a natural science.\\

-\emph{Acknowledgements} \ \ CH acknowledges very helpful discussion with James Ladyman, and also thanks members of the Oxford quantum nanoscience project for comments on an earlier version of this work.
+\emph{Acknowledgements} \ \ DH acknowledges very helpful discussion with James Ladyman, and also thanks members of the Oxford quantum nanoscience project for comments on an earlier version of this work.
+Our thanks to anonymous referees for valuable feedback and textual suggestions, and to Hacker News user csense for reference \cite{dogstick}.
 RCW was supported by the UK Engineering and Physical Sciences Council; VK was supported by a UK Royal Society University Research Fellowship.
-CH is supported by the CHIST-ERA DIQIP project, and by the FQXi Large Grant ``Time and the Structure of Quantum Theory".
+DH is supported by the CHIST-ERA DIQIP project, and by the FQXi Large Grant ``Time and the Structure of Quantum Theory".
 SS acknowledges partial funding by the EU FP7 FET Coordination Activity TRUCE (Training and Research in Unconventional Computation in Europe), project reference number 318235.